Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 1. In the [Azure portal](https://portal.azure.com/) select the `Resource Group` you created earlier.
 1. Select the `Time Series Insights environment` resource.
-1. Click the `Go to Environment` button.
+1. Click the `Go to TSI Explorer` button.
 1. From the left navigation within the environment click the `Model` button.
 1. Click the `Types` tab option.
     - Click the `Upload JSON` button.